lukemcfarlane/ember-google-map-wiki/Configuration.md

 ## Loading additional Google libraries

-Google Maps API provide the ability to load many more tools packaged as libraries.
-See the full list of them [there](https://developers.google.com/maps/documentation/javascript/libraries).
+The Google Maps API provides the ability to load many more tools packaged as libraries.
+See the full list of libraries [here](https://developers.google.com/maps/documentation/javascript/libraries).

-Adding additional libraries to be loaded with the Google Maps SDK is as simple as adding them to a **`libraries`** property of the [[configuration|Configuration#introduction]].
-For example if you need to load the `places` and `geometry` libraries, to like this:
+Adding additional libraries to be loaded alongside the Google Maps SDK is as simple as adding them to the **`libraries`** property of the [[configuration|Configuration#introduction]].
+For example if you need to load the `places` and `geometry` libraries as well, add them to the **`libraries`** property as follows:

 ```js
   // ...